stablekernel/aqueduct/_posts/2016-06-23-deploying-and-other-fun-things.md

 Deploying Remotely
 ---

 Remote deploys will depend on where an application is deployed to.
+For services such as Heroku, see [this guide](https://github.com/igrigorik/heroku-buildpack-dart).
 For services such as EC2 where you have ssh access to the box, we recommend using the script in the templates created by Aqueduct.
 This script will update from a git repository, fetch dependencies, and run your application detached from the shell.
 To create a project from an Aqueduct template, you can run the following:

 ```bash
 aqueduct create -n my_project